 On December 3-4, 2018, an application was made in the Supreme Court of British Columbia for leave to raise a common law defence, known as the “defence of necessity”, in a criminal proceeding related to the Trans Mountain pipeline project.
 I am charged with criminal contempt for having blocked an access road at the Westridge Marine Terminal, located on the shoreline of Burrard Inlet, on August 20, 2018.
 My co-accused in this application is Jennifer Nathan, also charged as a result of her action in March 2018.
 We are bringing this application together.

 At the conclusion of a two-day hearing on December 4, the presiding judge, Affleck J., dismissed our application, without reasons.
 At that time, he stated that he would deliver his written Reasons for Judgment some time in January.
 On January 17, 2019, six weeks after the hearing ended, the judge issued his written judgment, which sets out the reasons for his decision.
-We will be posting the full text of the judgment here, as soon as it is available.

 We wish to make available copies of the documents we prepared in support of our application, which were filed with the court on November 22, 2018.
 They explain to the court the grounds of our application.
 These documents, once they are filed, are accessible to the public in the court registry.